Adityadamen/Rheumatoid-arthritis/README.md

 3.Tensoflow<br>
 We used Mongo DB as the data base in order to store the required data(Blogs).
 ### Components of the Project
-1rheumatoid arthritis:With our Ml model and image detection we accurately diagnose whether someone is suffering with rheumatoid arthritis or not (Kindly upload orthopedist related relevant images only).The model was created using CNN architecture and deployed on flask(model.h5).<br>
+1. Rheumatoid Arthritis:With our Ml model and image detection we accurately diagnose whether someone is suffering with rheumatoid arthritis or not (Kindly upload orthopedist related relevant images only).The model was created using CNN architecture and deployed on flask(model.h5).<br>
 2.HappyTal:This is the realtime chat application which enables to replicate a support group system.(HappyTal)<br>
 <br>